-6 SEGMENT REPORTING
+6- SEGMENT REPORTING

-For administrative purposes, the Group consists of business units based on products and services provided by it and it has several sectors for which the report is prepared as follows:

-For management purposes, the Group consists of business units in accordance to its operations and has the following sectors that shall be reported:
+For administrative purposes, the Group consists of business units based on products and services provided by it and it has several sectors for which the report is prepared as follows: For management purposes, the Group consists of business units in accordance to its operations and has the following sectors that shall be reported:

-- a) Real estate sector includes leasing services and commercial centers owned by the Group, and this is one of the major sectors of the Group. - b) Tourism sector includes the operation and accommodation of hotels, hotel suites and tourist resorts. - c) Management sector includes management of real estate. - d) Agriculture sector includes the activity of planting and selling dates and some other agricultural products. - e) Headquarter includes the Company's Headquarter and the financial information regarding other investments owned by the Group.
+- 1) A) Real estate sector includes leasing services and commercial centers owned by the Group, and this is one of the major sectors of the Group. - b) Tourism sector includes the operation and accommodation of hotels, hotel suites and tourist resorts. - D) Agriculture sector includes the activity of planting and selling dates and some other agricultural products. - e) Headquarter includes the Company's Headquarter and the financial information regarding other investments owned by the Group.